PeeragogyLabs/PeeragogyLabs.github.io/pattern-reduce.md

 we could fold into our work?
 Can we recycle material from the *Peeragogy Handbook* into a format that is easier to understand and apply?

+- Examples of the hairdressers and rowing club folks: this doesn't exist in a vacuum.
+- Is there anything new here...?
+Well, we are distilling what exists in the raw materials?
+- Chris: With the pattern of Heartbeat, that has chimed with the Co-Operative university in terms of, where people are co-producing things, how to keep the momentum going.
+- Charlotte: this happens a lot in my projects.
+- Chris: Quite an interesting discussion, I liked what Lisa was saying about different beats for different contexts.
+Almost having to fit a pacemaker.
+- Charlotte: With the concert series, I would like to hand it over to someone else, but it's a bridge too far to document that and help people become stakeholders.
+- ACMi, they have problems - he is really good at revving people up about projects, and showing them what they can gain from a completed project.
+- E.g., I stared this studio production for publishing.
+But it was too complicated to bring elements together.
+Motivating volunteers, getting a core of volunteers that overlap.
+So you can produce things at any point in time.
+- Livestreaming is super easy!
+It wasn't perfect because the people were on the beach with their phone.
+But it is easy!
+- Is added value of TV station to make it more perfect, with better production values.
+But it has way less volume, because you can't mount one every week.
+- Chris: Stew and Cake: Livestream is a stew, everyone can contribute.
+But a TV recording is much more of a cake, you need to plan the ingredients, bake it at a certain temperature.
+- Cake mix, reheated curry, etc., it may not have everything you want.

+Briefing: Johnathan was looking at Thinkhubub.
+Lots of people online, you can react to the comments, the film maker can be online, maybe some from Co-Op group.
+The film is about the impact of modern slavery.
+It's kind of geared around co-production and responding to some of the material in a flipped manner.
+Can continue the conversation elsewhere?

+Schedule for 2PM and then we can pick this up.
+If it gets into the Calendar it can interpret it for any time.
+This could be something that Jeff is interested in.

+Next time: We will watch a film from https://aru.ac.uk/people/shreepali-patel

+We can learn from the experiments that others are doing, by joining in.
+Maybe more peeragogical to join in, and look at what the measures of success are?

 ### References